cerner/cerner_tomcat/README.md

 #### web_app

-A web application to be included in the tomcat installation.
+A web application to be included in the Tomcat installation.
 The name of the sub-resource should be the context root to be used for the application.
 This sub-resource also accepts `cookbook_file`, `remote_file`, and `template` sub-resources just like those listed above.